 Or where can I write to in order to complain?
 Someone must be responsible for bug reports, even at Steinberg.

-After all, I paid for that fucking synth
+After all, I paid for that effing synth

 When I try to send a support ticket for Retrologue from within My Steinberg, I am asked for the type of request: